Norway 2005 "Centenary of Geological Society of Norway"

 Value NOK 5.50 - Thortveitite (mineral)

-Size (width x height)
+Size (width x height) 30 mm x 35 mm

-Layout 50 stamps per sheet
+Layout Two Sheets of 50 stamps

-Products FDC x 1
+Products FDC x 1, PP x1

 Paper

-Offset, multicolor
+Print Technique Offset, multicolor

 Printed by Joh.
 Ensched, Netherlands

-Issuing Authority
+Issuing Authority Norway Post

 Centenary of Geological Society of Norway on stamp from 2005

-A time span of more than 4,000,000,000 years is not easy to grasp, but that is how far back in time we have to go to trace the origin of our planet.
+A time span of more than 4.000.000.000 years is not easy to grasp, but that is how far back in time we have to go to trace the origin of our planet.
 At that time, the earth was just a red-hot, molten mass.
 This hardened in time, arranging itself in layers.
-While the innermost core is solid and has a temperature of between 4,000 C and 7,000 C, the next layer is still molten and red-hot.
+While the innermost core is solid and has a temperature of between 4.000 C and 7.000 C, the next layer is still molten and red-hot.
 Surrounding it is a thick mantle of heavy rock.
 The outermost layer, the continental and oceanic crust, is a thin shell, 70 km thick at the most.
-The distance to the centre of the earth is 6,371 km.
+The distance to the centre of the earth is 6.371 km.

-The prehistoric era (pre-Cambrian) lasted from about 4,500 million to about 545 million years before our time.
+The prehistoric era (pre-Cambrian) lasted from about 4.500 million to about 545 million years before our time.
 Rock species from that time are spread over various land areas and geologists believe these were once part of one large continent which was split and later spread.

-At the beginning of the Cambrian -period, the sea covered part of Norway.
+At the beginning of the Cambrian Period, the sea covered part of Norway.
 The coastline ran past Gjvik, Hamar and Trysil and the land was covered in ice.
 In the course of a few million years, Greenland became separated from Norway.

 However, the process did not stop there.
 In the Devonian period, which started about 417 million years ago, Norway and Greenland were reunited as part of one continent.
 During the subsequent Carboniferous period, huge primeval and swamp forests came into being in what was later (when Norway and Greenland had parted company again) to become the North Sea.
 The primeval forest was virtually impenetrable.
 At times it was flooded and sand and mud were washed down from the surrounding land, burying and hermetically sealing the organic material.
 Today, this material is extracted in the form of oil and gas.